Teaching Credential Programs — Chico State Skip to Main Content

 Program Features

-• Fall entry only
+• Fall and Spring entry

 • Introductory prerequisite classes offered without formal program admission